gost/workshops/2017_foss4g_boston/3_configuration.md

 definition Observation: "Act of measuring or otherwise determining the value of a property"

-Note: In step 1, 2, 3 make a note of the iot.id created, you'll need these id's in step 4 and 5 to replace 'id_of_the_entity_you_just_created' parameter.
+Note 1: In step 1, 2, 3 make a note of the iot.id created, you'll need these id's in step 4 and 5 to replace 'id_of_the_entity_you_just_created' parameter.
 The first item created will have number 1 by default, so use that in most cases.

+Note 2: In each response you'll see links to related entities, for example posting a Thing will return @iot.selfLink, Locations@iot.navigationLink, Datastreams@iot.navigationLink and HistoricalLocations@iot.navigationLink.
+Try these links in browser and inspect the response.

 ## Testing